Sinister 2

 Sinister 2 (stylized in marketing as Sinister II) is a 2015 supernatural horror film directed by Ciarán Foy, and written by Scott Derrickson and C. Robert Cargill.
 A sequel to Sinister (2012), it stars James Ransone, reprising his role from the original film, and Shannyn Sossamon.
-The film follows a former deputy as he attempts to put an end to a malevolent deity's curse after an encounter with a family that fell victim to it, while a boy is tormented by the victims who lived in the house where he, his twin brother, and mother now reside.
-Unlike the first film, which utilized 8 mm film in the story's home movies and snuff films, Sinister 2 utilized 16 mm film, vinyl records, and ham radio broadcasts in the film's storyline.
+The film follows a former deputy as he attempts to end a malevolent deity's curse after encountering a family that has fallen victim to it, while a boy is tormented by the victims who once lived in the house where he now resides with his twin brother and mother.

+Unlike the first film, which used 8 mm film for its home movies and snuff films, Sinister 2 incorporates16 mm film, vinyl records, and ham radio broadcasts into its storyline.
 Sinister 2 was released on August 21, 2015.
-The film received negative reviews from critics, with criticism for its jump scares, horror clichés and story, while Ransone's performance received some praise.
+The film received negative reviews from critics, who criticized its jump scares, horror clichés and story, while Ransone's performance received some praise.
 It grossed over $54 million against its reported budget of $10 million.